 A course designed to provide theoretical knowledge and practical skills in preparation for a national certification exam in advanced health and fitness, which encompasses working with clients with various health challenges.
-Topics include: guidelines for instructing safe and effective exercise for clients with cardiovascular and pulmonary disorders. metabolic diseases, musculoskeletal disorders and other specialized population groups; essentials of the fitness professional; client relationship as well as the fitness professional-healthcare community relationship; and the Advanced Health and Fitness Specialist's professional role.
-Prerequisites: PED-170, PED-196, PED-197, PED-241 and PED-242.
-Current adult CPR and AED certification.
-AHS-142 or current ACE Personal Trainer certification.
-Lifestyle and Weight Management certification; or an NCAA-accredited Personal Trainer or advanced fitness related certification; or have a four year (bachelor's) degree in an Exercise Science or related field at the time of registration and submit supporting documentation.
-300 hours of work experience designing and implementing exercise programs for apparently healthy individuals and/or high risk individuals as documented by a qualified professional at the time of registration.
+Topics include guidelines for instructing safe and effective exercise for clients with cardiovascular and pulmonary disorders, metabolic diseases, musculoskeletal disorders, and other specialized population groups; essentials of the fitness professional; client relationship as well as the fitness professional-healthcare community relationship; and the Advanced Health and Fitness Specialist's professional role.
+Prerequisites: PED-170 and PED-242: current adult CPR and AED certification; AHS-142 or current ACE Personal Trainer certification; Lifestyle and Weight Management certification, an NCAA-accredited Personal Trainer, or advanced fitness related certification, or a baccalaureate degree in Exercise Science or a related field at the time of registration.
+(Supporting documentation must be submitted prior to registration.)
+Students will be required to complete 300 hours of work experience designing and implementing exercise programs for apparently healthy individuals and/or high risk individuals as documented by a qualified professional at the time of registration.
 Permission of the program advisor is required.